apache/nuttx/configs/ea3131/README.txt

 Where <subdir> is one of the following:

+  locked
+    This is not a configuration.
+When on-demand page is enabled then we must do a two pass link:  The first pass creates an intermediate object that has all of the code that must be placed in the locked memory partition.
+This is logic that must be locked in memory at all times.

+    The directory contains the logic necessary to do the platform specific first pass link for the EA313x.

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
 The Configuration enables only the serial NSH interface.